darthdeus/comfy/README.md

 - ECS based engine.
 While comfy does embed [hecs](https://docs.rs/hecs) and provides some helpers for using it, it is by no means required or even optimal for most cases.
-- Modularity. comfy is not a modular engine.
+- Modularity.
+Comfy is not a modular engine.
 It's an opinionated toolkit with defaults that make sense for most games.
 There is no intention of having a plugin system or the ability to replace wgpu with something else.
+- Maximum performance.
+Comfy is not designed to be the fastest engine out there.
+There are many tradeoffs made for the sake of ergonomics and ease of use, some of which affect performance.
+If you're looking for the fastest way to draw a million quads, comfy is not for you.
+If however you have a legitimate use case where the performance is not good enough, please open an issue.
+There is a lot of low hanging fruit with respect to performance, but as the development is driven by real world usage, unless something shows up in a profiler in a game, it's unlikely to be optimized further.

 # Getting started